sarahgillet/hanabi-rl-course/README.md

  vim .env`
  ```

-Locate the checkpoints from training.
+Locate the checkpoints from training and run with:

-Run with:
 ```
 python -um main \
   --base_dir=absolute_path_to_directory_containing_checkpoints_folder \